Urkesh

-Urkesh, also transliterated Urkish (Akkadian: 𒌨𒆧𒆠 UR.KIŠ^{KI}, 𒌨𒋙𒀭𒄲𒆠 UR.KEŠ_{3}^{KI}; modern Tell Mozan; تل موزان), is a tell, or settlement mound, located in the foothills of the Taurus Mountains in Al-Hasakah Governorate, northeastern Syria.
-It was founded during the fourth millennium BC, possibly by the Hurrians, on a site which appears to have been inhabited previously for a few centuries.
+Urkesh, also transliterated Urkish (Akkadian: 𒌨𒆧𒆠 UR.KIŠ^{KI}, 𒌨𒋙𒀭𒄲𒆠 UR.KEŠ_{3}^{KI}; modern Tell Mozan (also Tall Mozan); تل موزان), is a tell, or settlement mound, located in the foothills of the Taurus Mountains in Al-Hasakah Governorate, northeastern Syria.
+It was founded during the third millennium BC, possibly by the Hurrians, on a site which appears to have been inhabited previously for a few centuries.
+The Hurrians likely formed an obscure kingdom centered around Urkesh, from where they would later traditionally trace their kingship.
 The city god of Urkesh was Kumarbi, father of Teshup.
+The site of Tell Shermola in the modern city of Amuda lies about 7 kilometers away and was where the Hurrian foundation pegs ("Urkish lions") were thought to have been sold into the antiquities market.